 - update_rate

 Numeric.
-Intended rate at which to print progress
+Intended rate at which progress messages should be printed.
+Currently unused.

 - post_process